 But iconoclasm has also been the manifestation of a recurring damnatio memoriae, the ancient Roman practice of official obliteration of the memory of a specific individual or event.

-The current negative trend of « political correctedness », political fracturing and manifestations such as ‘no platforming’, ‘historical re-interpretation and educational exclusions’, has given a new dimension to such a practice and an urgency in undertaking an in depth systematic and scholarly analysis of these issues in a modern post-colonial and post « authoritarian » European societal context.
+The current negative trend of „political correctness”, as well as political fracturing and manifestations such as „no-platforming” and „historical re-interpretation and educational exclusions”, has imparted a new dimension to such a practice and an urgency in undertaking an in-depth systematic and scholarly analysis of these issues in a modern post-colonial and post „authoritarian” European societal context.

-This first conference, to be held in Wrocław (Poland) between October 5 and October 7, 2020, intends to analyse iconoclasm from a decidedly interdisciplinary perspective, with interventions from historians and archaeologists, as well as from specialists in art, literature, political science, classical studies, theology or philosophy.
-Our intention is to involve most – if not all – of the sections in Classes 1 and 2 of the Academia Europaea and YAE.
-The event, if successful, will be further developed into a major project theme of the AE and could contribute in defining the position of the Academia Europaea on the subject.
-The intention will be to widen the scope of analysis and broaden the interdisciplinary participants.
-The first outputs should also constitute a special ‘open access’ issue of the European Review.
-This will be a test event to gauge the potential scope for a future series.
-The subsequent series will – hopefully – be developed to include other AE Hubs, and especially the new Regional Knowledge Hub, launched recently by the AE at Tbilisi in Georgia.
-Their unique contexts, and issues deriving from the Caucasus region of Europe will be a valuable input.
-This event and the subsequent series will also then provide us with a means by which the AE can help with the process of capacity building and integration of the Caucasus academic community into our wider European scholarship family.
+This first conference, intended to be held in Wrocław (Poland) between October 5 and October 7, 2020, aimed to analyse iconoclasm from a decidedly interdisciplinary perspective, with interventions from historians and archaeologists, as well as from specialists in art, literature, political science, classical studies, theology, and philosophy.
+Our intention was to involve most – if not all – of the sections in Classes 1 and 2 of Academia Europaea and YAE.
+The event was planned to be further developed into a major project theme of AE and could contribute to defining the position of Academia Europaea on the subject.
+The intention was to widen the scope of analysis and broaden the group of interdisciplinary participants.
+The first outputs were also expected to constitute a special „open access” issue of the European Review.
+It was to be a test event to gauge the potential scope for a future series.
+The subsequent series was intended to be developed to include other AE Hubs, especially the new Regional Knowledge Hub, launched by AE in Tbilisi in Georgia.
+The unique Georgian contexts and issues deriving from the Caucasus region of Europe were thought to constitute potentially valuable input.
+The event and the subsequent series were envisioned by the organisers to provide a means by which AE could facilitate the process of capacity building and integration of the Caucasus academic community into our wider European scholarship family.

-The event is open to all interested scholars, not limited to AE or YAE members and will be broadcasted online (more details here).
-All papers presented will be published in a special issue of the European Review.
+The event was open to all interested scholars, not limited to AE or YAE members, and broadcast online (more details here).
+All papers presented were published in a special issue of the European Review.
 The programme of the conference is available here.